Major Policy Advances Supporting Pediatric Outpatient WGS

-Today, 80% of people in the United States have access to whole-exome sequencing (WES), often as a second-line test, when traditional chromosomal microarray or other targeted tests have not led to a diagnosis for a patient.
+Today, 80% of people in the United States have access to WES, often as a second-line test, when traditional chromosomal microarray or other targeted tests have not led to a diagnosis for a patient.
 As payers review recent publications outlining the evidence of WGS superiority on the clinical and economic value, it becomes evident that the most efficient testing pathway to end – or better to prevent – a diagnostic odyssey for their beneficiaries is WGS access (first line in many policies).
 Towards this direction payers have started to offer beneficiaries access to first line WGS in patients with suspected complex genetic disease (e.g. neurodevelopmental delays) presented in the ambulatory setting, independent of age.

 Inpatient (NICU) Coverage of rapid WGS

-Coverage for rapid WGS in acute settings, such as the Neonatal Intensive Care Unit (NICU) and Pediatric ICU (PICU), is emerging as the clinical and economic value of the test build evidence across studies.
+Coverage for rapid WGS in acute settings, such as the Neonatal Intensive Care Unit (NICU) and Pediatric ICU (PICU), is increasing as the clinical and economic value of the test build evidence across studies.
 Several children’s hospitals across the United States have participated in research studies to demonstrate how implementing rapid WGS in their NICU/PICUs improved outcomes including time to diagnosis, diagnostic yield, and subsequent changes to patient management.

 California Blue Shield was the first major payer to issue a coverage policy for rapid, diagnostic WGS in NICU infants and trios in July 2019.
 Fast-forwarding to 2023, 50M covered lives (~1 in 5 total covered lives) can access WGS in acute settings (Medicaid: 30% vs. Commercial: 15%).